pikey8706/LogCatch/README.md

 Spec:
 - Colored log. logtype detection is supported. like time threadtime brief process, and eclipse copied, studio copied logs.
-- Fitering by keywords.
+- Filtering by keywords.
 This is done by awk regular expression like awk '/key|word/ {print}'
-- Searching highlighting.
+- Searching keyword and highlighting it.
 - Saving log.
-- Can read saved log in a file.
-(Coloring OK)
+- Can read saved logs in a file.
-- show adb logcat log forma a device.
+- View adb logcat logs from a device.

 Dependency
  You need to prepare wish, awk, and adb.